 So you’ve got the ring on your finger and you’ve got an inkling of the type of wedding you want.
 Now you’re feeling the pressure to set the date and book your dream wedding venue.
-Choosing the perfect wedding venue is not only one of the most important aspects of wedding planning, it can be one of the trickiest too and it can often come with complications, especially if you are looking for a very unique wedding venue.
-We’ve got some tips and questions to consider before you start on your search.
+Choosing the perfect wedding venue is not only one of the most important aspects of wedding planning, it can be one of the trickiest too and it can often come with complications, especially if you are looking for a unique wedding venue.
+We’ve got some tips and questions to consider before you start your search.
 From contracts to corkage costs, we’ve got it covered.

 Firstly, we’ve put together a few must-ask questions so you can be prepared when you visit your wedding venue.

-Basic questions for your venue:
+Basic questions for your wedding venue:

 What is the capacity of the venue?